Agoel21/AirQualityAnalysis/README.md

 ### 7. Access the Notebook
 Open the notebook on the browser using:
-Copy and paste the link on the server terminal or go to "http://localhost:8888" and copy and paste the token from the Jupyter Notebook output (shown on the server terminal)
+Copy and paste the link shown on the server terminal or go to "http://localhost:8888" and copy and paste the token from the Jupyter Notebook output (shown on the server terminal)